Liye07/EmpowerU/README.md

 EmpowerU is a web-based platform aimed at connecting consumers with trusted service providers, empowering emerging businesses to gain visibility and grow.

-The platform features a centralized directory, appointment booking system, user reviews, and advanced search functionalities.
+The platform features a centralized directory, appointment booking system, user reviews, search functionalities, and more.

 EmpowerU enhances both user experience and business opportunities.

 Despite challenges such as API integration and database synchronization, the team overcame these hurdles through innovative problem-solving and collaboration.

 ## Live Website
 The live website for EmpowerU is hosted (https://empoweru-2h40.onrender.com/).
 Please note that this link may go down occasionally, as it is hosted on a free-tier platform.